what is nad

 How to support NAD+ — the precursor approach

-Because NAD+ itself is a relatively large molecule that does not easily cross cell membranes, research into NAD+ supplementation has focused primarily on precursor molecules — smaller compounds that the body can use to produce NAD+ via existing biosynthetic pathways.
+Because NAD+ itself is a relatively large molecule that does not easily cross cell membranes, research into NAD+ supplementation has focused primarily on precursor molecules — smaller compounds the body uses to produce NAD+ via existing biosynthetic pathways.

 Most studied precursor